Welcome to the Annual General Meeting of shareholders of Elekta AB (publ)

 Point 10 – Disposition of the Company’s earnings

-The Board of Directors proposes that of the Company’s unappropriated earnings, SEK 1,957,167,493 an amount representing SEK 5 per share should be distributed as dividend to the shareholders and that the remaining unappropriated earnings should be carried forward.
-Record day for the dividends is proposed to be Friday, September 7, 2012.
-If the Meeting resolves in accordance with the proposal, payment through Euroclear Sweden AB is estimated to be made on Wednesday, September 12, 2012.
+The Board of Directors proposes that of the Company’s unappropriated earnings, SEK 2,238,824,174 an amount representing SEK 2.00 per share, of which SEK 1.50 is an ordinary dividend and SEK 0.50 is an extraordinary dividend, should be distributed as dividend to the shareholders and that the remaining unappropriated earnings should be carried forward.
+Record day for the dividends is proposed to be Friday, September 6, 2013.
+If the Meeting resolves in accordance with the proposal, payment through Euroclear Sweden AB is estimated to be made on Wednesday, September 11, 2013.

 Points 13 to 16 – Election of the Board of Directors and Auditor and remuneration to the Board of Directors and the Auditors

-The nomination committee proposes that the Board of Directors shall consist of eight (nine) members, without deputy members.
+The Nomination Committee proposes that the Board of Directors shall consist of eight (unchanged) members, without deputy members.

 Remuneration to the Auditor is proposed to be paid according to an approved account.

-The nomination committee proposes that each of Akbar Seddigh, Hans Barella, Luciano Cattani, Laurent Leksell, Siaou-Sze Lien, Wolfgang Reim, Jan Secher and Birgitta Stymne Göransson are re-elected as members of the Board.
-Akbar Seddigh is proposed to be re-elected Chairman of the Board.
+The Nomination Committee proposes that each of Hans Barella, Luciano Cattani, Laurent Leksell, Siaou-Sze Lien, Wolfgang Reim, Jan Secher and Birgitta Stymne Göransson are re-elected as members of the Board and that Tomas Puusepp is elected new member of the Board.
+Laurent Leksell is proposed to be elected Chairman of the Board.
+Akbar Seddigh has declined re-election.

-The nomination committee proposes that PwC, with Authorized Public Accountant Johan Engstam as auditor in charge, is elected as Auditor for the period until the end of the annual general meeting in 2013.
-The decision by the Meeting as regards the Auditor’s term of office shall be subject to the Meeting’s approval of the Board’s proposal to amend the articles of association as per point 21.
+The Nomination Committee proposes that PwC, with Authorized Public Accountant Johan Engstam as auditor in charge, is elected as Auditor for the period until the end of the annual general meeting in 2014.

 Point 17 – Resolution regarding guidelines for remuneration to executive management